A New Method for Multi-Bit and Qudit Transfer Based on Commensurate Waveguide Arrays: Acknowledgments

 \section{Acknowledgments}

 J.J.P.
 Veerman's research was partially supported by the European Union's Seventh Framework Program (FP7-REGPOT-2012-2013-1) under grant agreement n316165.
 J. Petrovic's research was supported by the Ministry of Education, Science and Technological Development of Serbia under grant No. III 45010.
 J. Petrovic acknowledges valuable suggestions from A. Maluckov and F. S. Cataliotti.
+Authors thank P. Belicev for Fig. 1a.